 Reading and Writing Files

 In this section, we are going to write code into a notebook cell and see how to run it.
-Simply, open the notebook file and write a Python code.
+Simply open the notebook file and write Python code.
 In the next figure, a print statement is entered into a cell.
-To run it, just click the Run button icon marked with a red circle.
+To run it, just click the Run button icon marked with a red circle, or press shift + enter on your keyboard.

-To access a file within the code, firstly you need to get its path.
+To access a file from within your code, firstly you need to get its path.
 To do so, just right-click the file and click on the Copy Path option.
 For the previously uploaded image file named

 image.png, after being moved into the